RayBB/airflow-vpa/README.md

 -   There may be more use cases for this feature that others would benefit from
 -   Would make using VPAs for pods from Airflow trivial
 -   If the maintainers of the VPA don’t like this feature a fork could be made
--   But this would require a lot of maintenance and be more confusing
+    -   This would require a lot of maintenance and be more confusing

 Cons
 -   Maintainers removed this feature once before and may feel strongly about the decision